 You can fertilize your urn plant bromeliad by misting with a weak foliar spray or by adding a half strength solution to the water at its center once a month.

-Urn plants prefer bright light, but not direct sun, and can suffer scorched leaves if moved too quickly from indoors to out during the summer months.
-They do best in temperatures between 65o and 75oF., although they can tolerate higher with regular misting.
+Urn plants prefer bright light, but not direct sun and can suffer scorched leaves if moved too quickly from indoors to out during the summer months.
+They do best in temperatures between 65 and 75 degrees F. (12-24 C.), although they can tolerate higher with regular misting.

 How to Get an Urn Plant to Bloom